judofyr/rcpu/README.md

 ## Block

-A program is a piece of executable code (like a lightweight function) that has internal labels.
+A block is a piece of executable code (like a lightweight function) that has internal labels.

 ### Labels

-Each code block has a label which you can refer to in any expression.
-Notice how you're *not* restricted to using labels only for jumping; it behaves more like a constant:

 ```ruby
 # examples/modify.rcpu